 The advent of online education has allowed for educational programs to create a global network — connecting international students to degree opportunities in the United States.
 For the international student unable to attend a campus-based program due to prohibitive costs or other mitigating factors, online learning programs allow them to attend a U.S.-based university.
 Prospective international students should keep the following in mind when research potential online degrees:

 Yes.
 Depending on the specific institution and program, students can finish their entire associate or bachelor’s without stepping foot on campus.
 For students seeking more personal contact, blended or hybrid degree formats are available.
 In hybrid/blended degree programs, students complete a portion of their coursework through online and on-campus courses.

 What does the online classroom look like?

 Today’s online classroom is a bedroom, the park, the coffee shop — it is wherever the student has a computer and Internet connection.
-Colleges providing online programs typically use a centralized learning platform that serves as a virtual classroom and allows students to complete and submit their assignments, interact with classmates, email and chat with instructors and more.
+Institutions with online degree programs typically use a centralized learning platform that serves as a virtual classroom and allows students to complete and submit their assignments, interact with classmates, email and chat with instructors and more.

 How flexible is online learning?

 Flexibility depends on the instruction format — asynchronous or synchronous.
 Asynchronous programs offer a greater level of flexibility, allowing the student to study at times convenient to them.
 However, students are expected to complete their coursework, examinations, and assignments within the confines of scheduled due dates.
 Typically speaking, online courses last anywhere between 12 and 15 weeks.

 How long does it take to finish an online degree?